Nightingaale/auth-service/README.md

 - Location Keycloak config file: `.config`
 - Access the Keycloak admin console at http://localhost:8080
 - Enter "Create Realm" and take Keycloak config
-- Enter "User Label" like password you write down in Postman for your user to get authenticated (!!!)
 - Fill your client's secret in application.yaml file
    ```sh
   keycloak: